Crafting a brand identity to promote LA-based pop up Abbiocco Italian Foods

 Project Summary

-Abbiocco Italian Foods is a (you guessed it) Italian American foods and natty wine pop up originated in the Bay Area, now located in LA (and currently on hiatus).
+Abbiocco Italian Foods is a (you guessed it) Italian American foods and natural wine pop up originated in the Bay Area, now located in LA (and currently on hiatus).
 The idea for Abbiocco was born in one of those classic Noe Valley Victorian apartments my husband and I lived in.
 Like any good chef (him) + designer (me) duo, we had big dreams of owning our own restaurant one day, and the pandemic seemed like a great time to bring our dreams to life.
 (I say that somewhat unironically.)

 My Role